 How to Get the Most from This Card

 Membership Rewards points are the biggest Gold Card benefit.
 Getting the most from this card means spending to maximize your points collection and earn more rewards, more quickly.

 For example, the 4x points benefit for restaurant spending makes it worthwhile to try new food options in your neighborhood or abroad; these points can then be redeemed for statement credit to help lower your monthly bill.
-Cardholders also earn 4x points on all U.S. grocery store purchases up to $25,000 per year, which can then be converted to gift cards or other shopping benefits, typically at a rate between 0.5 cents and 1 cent per point.
+Cardholders also earn 4x points on all U.S. supermarket purchases up to $25,000 per year, which can then be converted to gift cards or other shopping benefits, typically at a rate between 0.5 cents and 1 cent per point.
 Clients can check their balance – and points conversion rate – online at any time.

 Additional cards can be obtained for anyone over 13 in your household, and all cards earn Membership Rewards points at the same rate as the primary card.
 As long as you’re able to pay part or all of your balance on time to avoid any late fees, using multiple Gold Cards can make it easier to earn even more reward points.

 If you’re interested in reward cards but aren’t sure that the American Express Gold Card is a good fit, consider options such as: